So what is living with a Leonberger like? Like other breeds, they have

 (about 2 1/2 -3 years) and need responsible guidance, limits and boundaries.

-- Leos are not a good "learner-dog" for a first time dog owner.
+- Leos are not a good "learner-dogs" for a first time dog owner.
 A Golden Retriever is a better choice.

 - They are natural watchdogs if they have been properly socialized off of your property and are well

 exercised.
 Never TRY to train a Leo to be a watchdog, it is inherent.
-Some Leos have more prey drive
+Some Leos have prey drive than

 adult dogs or same sex dogs coming into their home turf.
-Their roots are flock guardians and those
+Adult dogs are like adult humans.
+They play

 - They usually prefer to stick with their own pack and mature Leos may not get along with strange

-visit!
-Adult dogs are like adult humans.
-They play with their friends and don't play with strangers.
+with their friends and don't usually play with strangers.